Don’t Lose Sleep Over Obstructive Sleep Apnea

 - BPAP (bi-level positive airway pressure): BPAP makes it easier to breathe out because there is a lower pressure for exhaling.
 It comes in fixed and automatic pressure versions.

 Dr. Chediak says there are PAP devices designed for use wherever you sleep, at home, or away.
 Several manufacturers make small PAP devices for frequent travelers.

-A common question: is there an alternative to the PAP mask?
+Is there an alternative to the PAP mask?

 For people with a low arousal threshold, a sleeping pill like Lunesta can be helpful.
 Because about 70% of people with obstructive sleep apnea are overweight or obese, losing weight has been reported to produce striking improvements in both OSA and snoring.

 Upper Airway Stimulation (UAS) therapy

 Some people with moderate to severe OSA who are unable to use PAP therapy now have a new treatment recently approved by the FDA.
 UAS has four components.
 Three of them are implanted during an outpatient procedure:

 - Small impulse generator the size of a cardiac pacemaker implanted beneath the collar bone